HBhakunamatata/HBhakunamatata.github.io/_posts/2024-09-20-Git-Practice-02.md

 ## 1.1 What is Git

-Git is a ditributed version control system that handle codes.
+Git is a ditributed version control system that stores codes.
 Git is a list of code modifying records (time arthor place content).

 ![git-three-main-components](/assets/post-images/git/git-three-components.png)